[A] [B] [C] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 DX - A coding system using a pattern of squares printed on a film cassette that can be read by a DX-enabled camera to automatically set film speed for the camera’s exposure meter, to set the number of frames and other data.
 Also called "DX coding" or "DX encoding."

-DYNAMIC RANGE - The range between the lightest and darkest areas of an image.
-Also known as Tonal Range.
+DYNAMIC RANGE also known as Tonal Range - (1) The range between the lightest and darkest areas of an image.
 A picture containing very bright areas and very dark areas has a "wide" dynamic range.
 In a black and white image, dynamic range refers to the various shades of gray between solid black and absolute white.
+(2) The measure of the range of brightness levels that can be recorded by a camera's sensor.
+(See "Clipping" for further info on overexposed areas of an image.)

 The highlight area (the sky) is "blown out" or too bright.
 No camera could capture the full dynamic range in such an image, where the very bright and very dark areas are too extreme.